 These types of bad hires can cost your company money and productivity (due to additional hiring, training, and onboarding costs) and can even pose legal and reputational risks if you end up in the headlines.

-The way to defend against resume fraud is through due diligence.
+The way to defend against resume frauds is through due diligence.

 You need to run background checks—including verifications of education, professional licensing, and past employment.
 You need to do reference checks to get second and third opinions.
 You need to look for “smaller” fibs—GPA rounding, padded employment dates, etc.—as possible indicators of larger lies elsewhere on the resume.
 You might even consider using skills testing to make sure that your candidate is competent enough to do the job.
 These steps will help you spot resume lies and disqualify dishonest applicants before they can damage your organization.